National Drug and Alcohol Facts Week

 - Download and share our tip sheet on opiods and adolescent health.

-- Participate in the Drugs and Alcohol Chat Day on January 24, 2019.
+- Participate in the Drugs and Alcohol Chat Day on April 1, 2020.
 This event brings together high school students and NIDA scientists for a live, online chat.
-Registration opens November 30, 2018.
+Register today!

 - Download or order free NIDA materials to educate youth about drug abuse or promote your NDAFW event.